ckaestne/seai/assignments/G1_modeling_basics/assignment02.md

 In a later assignment you need to provide a function `recommend: UID -> List[MovieID]` that returns for a given user a ranked list of recommended movies to show to the user, but for now you may also focus on other forms of predictive models that may be useful for a recommendation system.

 **Provided data:** We provide an event stream of a streaming service site that records server logs, which include information about which user watched which video and ratings about those movies.
 In addition, we provide read-only access to an API to query information about users and movies.
-You are welcome to gather additional external information if it is useful for the task.
+You are welcome to gather additional external information if it is useful for the task, for example, ids for [IMDB](https://www.imdb.com/) and [TMDB](https://www.themoviedb.org/) are provided.

 The information about the provided Kafka stream and the API can be found on Canvas.